 - Intermediate – Trails do not meet ADA requirements but still might be accessible.
 Most of these days have a dirt surface and have less than 10% slope.
 You want to make sure you have a rugged and sturdy wheelchair or power chair to take on these types of trails.

 - Advanced – The trail slope can be 10% to 14%.
 These trails aren’t designed for wheelchairs or power chairs, and as I have found out a few times they can be dangerous.
-More than once I have gone down a trail with a steep slope and having my wheelchair lose control on the loose dirt.
-Luckily, each time that had happened the bottom the trail went straight.
+More than once I have gone down a trail with a steep slope and have my wheelchair lose control on the loose dirt.
+Luckily, each time that happened the bottom of the trail went straight.

 - Extreme – Trails have a slope of 15% or higher.
 I’ll only go down this steep of a trail if it is paved and the distance is short.
 You want to make sure you have good health insurance before taking on this steep of a hill, especially if it is a dirt trail.